SEO for SPAs: Single Page Application SEO Guide · Nuxt SEO

 Server-side rendering matters when:

-Performance is critical — SSR delivers faster First Contentful Paint.
-Users see content before JavaScript loads.
-This improves both user experience and search rankings.
+**Performance (INP & LCP) is critical**: SSR delivers faster First Contentful Paint because users see content before JavaScript loads, improving both user experience and search rankings.

-You want predictable indexing — SSR guarantees search engines see your content.
-No waiting for JavaScript execution.
-No risk of rendering failures.
+**You want predictable indexing**: SSR guarantees search engines see your content without waiting for JavaScript execution or risking rendering failures.

 Renders pages on server for every request.
 Guarantees search engines and users get complete HTML immediately.